 A tortoise can also misunderstand that the wall is the beginning and end of its enclosure.
 So, it’ll want to continue expanding its territory and overcome the barriers within it.

 Get a larger enclosure (relative to your tort’s size) to avoid this problem.
-The amount of space that tortoises need is species-specific and must be considered.

 5/ Searching for Somewhere Safer